Prudential Sales Management (SaaS)

 There is no single platform where the business, sales, and product teams execute their plan.

-No product management online platform exists where I can see transparent progress enabling LBUs to launch or withdraw products based on their marketing plan.
+No product management online platform exists where users can see transparent progress enabling LBUs to launch or withdraw products based on their marketing plan.

-There is no digital platform where I can review product sales and analyze user conversion of each distribution channel.
+There is no digital platform where users can review product sales and analyse user conversion of each distribution channel.

-I want flexibility in managing my insurance policies and payments.
+User wants flexibility in managing thier insurance policies and payments.

 The Challenges